rticommunity/rticonnextdds-connector-py/docs/index.rst

 Welcome to RTI Connector for Python!
 ====================================

-RTI® Connext® DDS is a connectivity software framework for integrating data sources of all types.
-At its core it's the world's leading ultra-high performance, distributed networking databus.
+*RTI® Connext® DDS* is a connectivity software framework for integrating data sources of all types.
+At its core is the world's leading ultra-high performance, distributed networking databus.

-*RTI Connector* provides a quick and easy way to write applications that publish and subscribe to the *RTI Connext DDS databus* in Python and other languages.
+*RTI Connector* provides a quick and easy way to write applications that publish and subscribe to the *RTI Connext DDS* databus in Python and other languages.

 You can learn how to use *RTI Connector* by reading the following sections, which